 |Puncture Resistance Sidewall||4|

 In both the tread and sidewall puncture tests, the P Zero Velo performs on par with the other all-round tires from the big manufacturers as well.
 Pretty much all tires with a tread thickness between 2.4 and 3.0 mm and an aramid anti-puncture belt perform somewhere in the 10-12 points range in the tread puncture test.

 Pirelli launching a new range of road bike tires has been big news in the cycling industry.
 Although these tires are brand new, and no ride reports can be found yet on how these perform in real-life, I can confirm that the P Zero Velo is a tire that performs well in all of our tests.
 Rolling resistance is just a couple of tenths behind the competition, but other characteristics of these tires can easily sway towards the P Zero Velo in real-life.

 Pirelli did a great job with launching the P Zero Velo tires and as their car and motorcycle tires are always top-notch as well, I have no problems recommending these tires based on our tests.
 These tires have now started to become available and real-life ride reports will start to trickle in as well.
 If you've tried these yourself, let me know how you like them as I'm curious to your opinion as well!

-TEST VERDICT: Recommended
+TEST VERDICT: Highly Recommended

 Did you like this article?